-Term Meaning Appeal is a procedure which allows a student, in certain circumstances, to ask for review of a decision Assessment board the University board that considers assessment marks.
-They decide on whether a Attendance student can progress or to make a final award Attendance this refers to physical attendance at scheduled academic taught sessions D' Ţ Bias where there is unfairness or a perception of unfairness in the way a decision has been reached Disengagement when a student has stopped participating in Disengagement academic sessions and the learning environment Engagement this refers to active participation with academic 3.3. sessions, learning environment, study and related opportunities including submission of coursework assessments International Office provides support to international students and manages Tier 4 Visa and immigration issues.
-This includes monitoring student attendance Irrecoverable when a student is in a position where it is impossible for them to successfully complete their studies Mitigating where circumstances beyond a student's circumstances control prevented them from engaging with onounistanoes their studies Procedural irregularity where the University has not followed its own procedures properly, and error or mistake has affected the outcome Student Census the University's official survey conducted to clarify the status of all registered students Studies the work a student does while at university Tuition Fee money that a student pays to the University for their teaching.
-Eligible students may borrow from the Student Loans Company to pay their tuition fees
+Term Meaning Academic Registry A support service that facilitates the student journey from enrolment through to award conferral.
+It manages Student Visa and immigration issues, this includes monitoring and reporting on international student attendance Appeal is a procedure which allows a student, in certain circumstances, to ask for review of a decision Assessment board the University board that considers assessment marks.
+They decide on whether a student can progress or to make a final award Attendance this refers to physical attendance at scheduled academic taught sessions Bias where there is unfairness or a perception of unfairness in the way a decision has been reached Disengagement when a student has stopped participating in academic sessions and the learning environment Engagement this refers to active participation with academic sessions, learning environment, study and related opportunities including submission of coursework assessments Irrecoverable when a student is in a position where it is impossible for them to successfully complete their studies Mitigating where circumstances beyond a student's circumstances control prevented them from engaging with their studies Procedural irregularity where the University has not followed its own procedures properly, and error or mistake has affected the outcome Student Census the University's official survey conducted to clarify the status of all registered students Studies the work a student does while at university Tuition Fee money that a student pays to the University for their teaching.
+Eligible students may borrow Student Census Studies where the University has not followed its own procedures properly, and error or mistake has affected the outcome the University's official survey conducted to clarify the status of all registered students the work a student does while at university money that a student pays to the University for

-Withdrawal the permanent cessation of study and termination of a student's registration with the University.
-This may be initiated by the University or the student Withdrawal form the form students are required to complete to notify the University that they have withdrawn Working days the official days the University is open, normally Monday to Friday and excludes statutory holidays and any concessionary days e.g. when the University is closed between Christmas and new year
+from the Student Loans Company to pay their

+tuition fees

+Withdrawal the permanent cessation of study and

+termination of a student's registration with the

+University.
+This may be initiated by the

+University or the student

+Withdrawal form the form students are required to complete to

+notify the University that they have withdrawn

+Working days the official days the University is open,

+normally Monday to Friday and excludes

+statutory holidays and any concessionary days

+e.g. when the University is closed between

+Christmas and new year